 A custom search engine is one that can be created by anyone.
-The developers can choose which websites to add to the search engine, limit the results to only those domains and search within website.
-The conventional way to go about it was to take a for from an existing open source project like Solr or Elastic search and then build the required features and the UI to add on a website.
+The developers can choose which websites to add to the search engine, limit the results to only those domains and search within the website.
+The conventional way to go about it was to take a for from an existing open source project like Solr or Elastic search and then build the required features and the UI to add to a website.
 This was by no means an easy task and would often involve heavy developer costs.

 You can use Google to search a single website when you are confident the information is on a specific site but don’t know where to look to find it.
 You may remember that you saw a great recipe on a magazine’s website but don’t remember the issue.
 Sometimes the site itself may have a problematic internal search.
 Either way, it is often faster and easier to search for a key phrase and specify that you only want results from a specific website.